josmardias/gurpsjs/README.md

 [![Gittip](http://img.shields.io/gratipay/josmardias.svg)](https://gratipay.com/josmardias/)

-> Gurps.js is a javascript library for GURPS
+> Gurps.js is a JavaScript library for GURPS
 > This lib is under heavy development.
 There is no stable version yet.